DefectDojo/django-DefectDojo/docs/content/en/integrations/importing.md

 ### Triage-less scanners
 Some scanners might not include triage information in their reports (e.g. tfsec).
 They simply scan code or dependencies, flag issues, and return everything.
 Removing some findings requires you to add comments in your code perhaps, but there is no simple way to filter out findings from the reports.

-That is why DefectDojo also includes a "Do not reactivate" checkbox in uploading reports (also in the reimport API), so you can persist the triages that have been done in Defectdojo without reactivating findings on every upload.
+That is why DefectDojo also includes a "Do not reactivate" checkbox in uploading reports (also in the reimport API), so you can persist the triages that have been done in Defectdojo without reactivating Findings on every upload.

 For context, see [#6892](https://github.com/DefectDojo/django-DefectDojo/issues/6892)